 I recommend ordering two flavors.
 I went with a mixture of the mango and coconut, which was split half and half down the middle.
 The coconut syrup is interesting because due to the oils, it starts to harden when it hits the soft, fluffy shave ice.
 The consistency becomes thicker making it feel more like a creamy dessert.
 It was delicious but overall I preferred the fruity flavors.
 The mango, and mixed berry were amazing but the strawberry was the clear flavor winner out of our group.

 Prices start at $4USD for a small, $5 for a medium and $6 for a large.

 The only thing to be aware of is their opening hours.
 Montserrat Shave Ice is closed on Monday and sometimes they shut down before their advertised closing time.
 We have showed up during normal operating hours to sadly find that they are not open.
 Calling ahead of time is best, just to make sure.

 JJ DOLANS // THE BEST PIZZA IN OAHU

 JJ Dolans is an Irish pub serving up New York style pies, and it’s one of the top places to eat in Oahu if you’re craving pizza.
 The restaurant has been ranked on Pizza Today Magazine’s Hot 100 ( a list of the nation’s best-performing pizzerias, ranked by sales) for three years in a row.

 It’s also been mentioned as one of the top pizza joints in Hawaii by the NY Daily News, Thrillist, and The Daily Meal.

 JJ Dolan’s dough is hand tossed with a touch of Guinness folded in, and their prices are very reasonable.
-There are people out there who get really particular about their pizza, and I’m not one of those people (I like it all).. but I can say that we ordered their White Pie and it was delicious.
+There are people out there who are very particular about their pizza, and I’m not one of those people (I like it all).. but I can say that we ordered their White Pie and it was delicious.